 In AF, the loss of the regular and organized contraction of the left atrium as well as the subsequent increase in ventricular rate, lead to both immediate and long-term adverse consequences: deterioration in hemodynamics secondary to increased heart rate and loss of atrioventricular (AV) synchrony, an increased risk for stroke and other embolic events from left atrial thrombi, and progressive dysfunction of the left atrium and left ventricle [1,2].
 (See "Hemodynamic consequences of atrial fibrillation and cardioversion to sinus rhythm" and "Tachycardia-mediated cardiomyopathy".)

 For each patient with AF, the two principal goals of therapy are symptom control and the prevention of thromboembolism.
-(See "Antithrombotic therapy to prevent embolization in atrial fibrillation" and "Hemodynamic consequences of atrial fibrillation and cardioversion to sinus rhythm", section on 'Adverse hemodynamics in AF'.)
+(See "Atrial fibrillation: Anticoagulant therapy to prevent embolization" and "Hemodynamic consequences of atrial fibrillation and cardioversion to sinus rhythm", section on 'Adverse hemodynamics in AF'.)